lucacorti/cartel/docs/usage.md

     Pusher.send("appid", <message>)

-    Pusher.send_bulk("appid", ["devicetoken", "devicetoken"], <message>)
+    Pusher.send("appid", <message>, ["devicetoken", "devicetoken"])

-When doing bulk sending, the device token in the message is ignored.
+When passing the token list, the device token in the message struct, if present, is ignored.

-Each pusher uses a different message format, examples are provided below.
+Each pusher type uses a different message format, examples are provided below.

 The Apns pusher exposes the feedback service via a `Stream.t`